 But mainly: the book (reviews+blurb), some traffic (ads), an upsell offer or service so you can spend a lot promoting the book and still be profitable.
 You just need a simple course or landing page, you can even presell a course while you’re building it.

-That’s about as far as we got… if you need help with this stuff, now is the time to join my program, save $200 and get some awesome bonuses.
+If you need help with this stuff, and are ready for feedback, you can join my program and get some awesome bonuses.

 PS.
 I love geeking out on the business side of things: If you write nonfiction, or if you’re interesting in online business/funnels/sales… I made two videos that might interest you.
 The first is a quick intro about some of the things I’m excited about; the second is a big list of things I wanted to do this year (but didn’t…) they’ll still work later, but I need to develop the write books and content first.